With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 If composting at home isn’t an option, consider organizing a way for your community to recycle and compost its pumpkins.

 Keep your drains safe and help protect the environment this year when carving pumpkins.
 Avoid a haunting drain backup by keeping pumpkin away from the sink, set up an outdoor water source to rinse pulp off, and place down a barrier for easy cleanup.
 Try a new pumpkin recipe and maybe start composting or smash some pumpkins with the community.
-However you celebrate Halloween, if a plumbing nightmare is haunting you, Wind River Environmental is available 24 hours to help!
+However you celebrate Halloween, if a plumbing nightmare is haunting you, Wind River Environmental is here to help!